maste21/Capstone_Project/README.md

 *Open and run notebooks using Jupyter.*
 *The code is given in a way that running the phase 1 script only will trigger the rest internally and also the dashboards*

- *open the "Bengaluru Energy Dataset Cleaning and Merging.ipynb" in jupyter notebook and click run task*
+ *open the "Bengaluru Energy Dataset Cleaning and Merging.ipynb" in jupyter notebook and run the code*

 ### Streamlit Dashboards (Phase 3)